peacalm/myostream/README.md

 ```

 ### Macro: MYOSTREAM_WATCH_TO_OSTRINGSTREAM(out_stringtream, kv_sep, param_sep, final_delim, ...)
-Like `MYOSTREAM_WATCH`, but the given first parameter should be a stringtream
+Like `MYOSTREAM_WATCH`, but the given first parameter must be a stringtream
 type.
-If you exactly have stringstream, the use this will get a better
+If you exactly have stringstream, then use this will get a better
 performance than `MYOSTREAM_WATCH`.

 ### Macro: MYOSTREAM_WATCH_TO_STRING(string_type, kv_sep, param_sep, final_delim, ...)